dinatamas/pinq/README.md

     add specific functionality (optimisations) for their specific types for LINQ.
     * Use special methods for builtins.
 (Check iterable's type in `__init__`)
 * Handle infinite iterables (many method)s will hit an infinite loop!)
+* Support iterables of unhashables to be converted to iterables of hashables for performance gain.

 References
 ==========